Chewy Sourdough Brown Butter Chocolate Chip Cookies

 While the cookies are still warm, use a large circular cookie cutter larger than your cookie to perfect the edges and give your cookie a perfect shape and even thickness by placing the cookie cutter over the cookie and making a circle that will nudge any irregular edges into a perfect circle (you can also do this with a small bowl).

 For extra flavor and crunch, sprinkle each cookie generously with flaky sea salt!
+I also like to add pieces of chopped chocolate at this stage pressed into the tops for extra melty goodness.

 Step 7: Cool and Enjoy